 Incidents at Munich Airport

-Regulation (EC) 261/2004 rules that such airport operations-related incidents are beyond the control of airlines.
-Therefore, you are not entitled to Amsterdam airport compensation.
-However, that doesn’t mean that the airline shouldn’t take care of you!
+Regulation (EC) 261/2004 rules that such incidents related to airport operations are beyond the control of airlines.
+Therefore, you’re not entitled to Munich Airport compensation in these cases.

 Strikes at Munich Airport

 Not all airport employees are satisfied with their working conditions.
 As such, a Munich Airport staff strike may halt operations.
 The result is Munich Airport flight delays and cancellations.

 Air traffic controller strikes have the biggest impact, as they affect flights not only in the airport but also nearby flights.
 However, all types of staff can cause a Munich Airport strike, from luggage handlers to security personnel.

 According to Regulation (EC) 261/2004, staff strikes are outside of the airlines’ control.
 Therefore, if your flight disruption was due to a strike you’re not eligible for Munich Airport compensation.